Article - 4 minute read

 Specialized Markers

 Feline pancreatic lipase immunoreactivity (fPLi) detects pancreatitis.
 NT-proBNP measures heart disease severity.
+Blood tests for cats are also essential for diagnosing diabetes mellitus and monitoring for low blood sugar levels, which are important in the management of this condition.
 Your veterinarian determines which specialized tests your cat needs based on clinical findings.

 CompanAIn’s Data Aggregator organizes all test results regardless of source, normalizing values and tracking trends even when laboratories change.